syncfusion-content/xamarin-docs/Xamarin/Charts/Trendlines.md

 ### Polynomial

 The [`polynomial`]() trendline is a curved line that is used when there are more data fluctuations.
-By default, this trendline calculated with order of 2, it will be override by the property [`PolyomialOrder`]().
+By default, this trendline calculated with order of 2, it will be override by the property [`PolynomialOrder`]().

 The following is the code example of this trend line.